Switch

-How to leave MyFitnessPal without losing your data — Bento Bunny imports your full export CSV with macros, dates, and meals preserved.
-Step-by-step migration guide.
+Leave MyFitnessPal without losing your data.
+Bento Bunny imports your full export CSV with macros, dates, and meals preserved.
+Step-by-step guide.

 Why People Are Leaving MyFitnessPal